chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_nested.rst

      end
    end

-And accessing integer values in aan array:
+And accessing integer values in an array:

 .. code-block:: ruby